dynamsoft-docs/barcode-reader-docs/parameters/reference/pdf-reading-mode.md

 Detects barcode from vector data in PDF file.

 ### PDFRM_RASTER
-Converts the PDF file to image(s) first, then detects barcode .
+Converts the PDF file to image(s) first, then detects barcode.

 ## Setting Methods